 - Get an annual water heater tune-up – A professional plumber will inspect your water heater to prevent gas leaks and make sure your water heater’s safety mechanisms are working properly.

-- Leave repairs & installations to professionals – You may be tempted to install or repair your water heater yourself to save a few bucks.
+- Leave repairs and installations to professionals – You may be tempted to install or repair your water heater yourself to save a few bucks.
 However, even if your water heater doesn’t explode, improper installation can cause many other costly problems, as well.
 Hire a trusted professional instead.

 - Inspect your T&P valve – Traditional storage tank style water heaters have a T&P (temperature and pressure) valve that releases excess pressure and keeps your water heater from becoming a bomb.
 Test it regularly – it should release some water when you flip the lever and then go back into place.